hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 ## Namespace: Resources/Data Sources

-The **resource namespace** is a namespace shared between resources and data sources, and is identical in structure and behavior regardless of which classification you are loading.
+The **resource namespace** is a namespace _type_ that applies to both resources (accessed by using the `resources` namespace key) and data sources (accessed using the `data` namespace key).

-Accessing an individual resource or data source within this namespace can be accomplished by specifying the type and name, in the syntax `[resources|data].TYPE.NAME`, depending on whether or not you are loading the namespace for a resource (accessed in the `resources` name space) or data sources (accessed in the `data`) namespace.
+Accessing an individual resource or data source within each individual namespace can be accomplished by specifying the type and name, in the syntax `[resources|data].TYPE.NAME`, depending on whether or not you are loading the namespace for a resource (accessed in the `resources` name space) or data sources (accessed in the `data`) namespace.